Go HomeUnus Mundus Menu

 No Restrictions

-Because these earliest alchemists were imaginatively experimenting strictly with physical matter - they were not bound in their imaginations and/or experiments by codified, religious doctrines regarding what was acceptable to "experiment" with and what was not.
+Because these earliest alchemists were imaginatively experimenting with what they considered to be strictly physical matter - they were not bound in their imaginations and/or experiments by codified, religious doctrines regarding what was spiritually and/or religiously acceptable to "experiment" with and what was not.

-Whereas, the symbols and images which spontaneously arise in the meditations of religious mystics (whether the mystic be Christian, Buddhist, Islamic, etc.) are inevitably partially bound by the codified, accepted parameters of their particular faith and/or meditational practices.
+Whereas, the symbols and images that spontaneously arise in the meditations of various religious mystics (whether the mystic be Christian, Buddhist, Islamic, etc.) are inevitably going to be partially bound by the codified, accepted parameters of their particular faith and/or meditational practices.

-Example: In certain forms of Eastern Meditation - if beautiful divas and goddesses appear and try to divert the Yogin from his goal, he must (by virtue of established beliefs and/or practices of what's "profitable") chase such thoughts away as being nothing more than "disturbing factors."
-And I'm not just picking on Eastern Meditational practices - these same sort of mental strictures typically hold true regardless of the particular faith and practice.
+Example: In certain forms of Eastern Meditation - if beautiful divas and goddesses appear and try to divert the Yogin from his goal, he must (by virtue of established dogmatic beliefs and/or practices of what's "profitable") chase such thoughts away as being nothing more than "disturbing factors."
+And I assure you that I'm not just picking on Eastern Meditational practices - because these same sort of mental strictures typically hold true regardless of the particular faith and practice.

 Psychological Gold

-Jung found psychological gold contained in the writings of the alchemists.
+Jung found psychological gold contained within the experiments and writings of alchemists.

-And in the end, three large volumes of Jung's Collected Works were devoted to alchemy and alchemical symbols in relation to the development of the human psyche and individuation.
+And in the end, three large volumes of Carl G Jung's Collected Works were devoted to alchemy and alchemical symbols in relation to the development of the human psyche and individuation.

 Modern Day Alchemical Critics

-Many modern day alchemists (and, yes, they do exist) are less than thrilled and/or enthusiastic with what they perceive as Jung reducing the transformational alchemical process into a "mere psychological process."
-What occurs to me is that at least some of Jung's alchemically minded critics just don't "get it."
+Many modern day alchemists (and, yes, they do exist) are often found to be less than thrilled and/or enthusiastic with what they incorrectly perceive as Jung reducing the transformational alchemical process into a "mere psychological process."

 The "individuation process" in Jung's journey toward wholeness is definitely not recommended for anyone who is "teetering on the edge."
 In fact, just the opposite is true.
 If you happen to be someone who is "teetering on the edge," then Jung would have been the first to say: "Kids, don't try this at home."

-And that's (in an oversimplified nutshell) a little of what's up with Jung and alchemy...
+And so that's (in an oversimplified nutshell) a little of what's up with Jung and alchemy...

 Suggested reading for alchemy and psychology: